What are the risks and rewards of investing?

 Yes, you can aim to make money from investing.

-This makes investing less predictable than savings, and you do not know what the rate of return on your investments will be before you invest.
+This makes investing less predictable than saving, and you do not know what the rate of return on your investments will be before you invest.

 Savings accounts show you the interest rate beforehand, so it's easier to know how much your money will grow.
 However, it's worth noting that depending on the type of savings account, the interest rate could change over time.